 Sending or giving flowers to a bedridden person is a western concept, so as a general rule of thumb, a gentle bouquet for a sick friend is perfectly fine.

 There is one particular flower, though, that should never be given or even be placed near the sick bed.
 It’s the Agave amica or tuberose.
 That’s because it’s the flower that Thais usually place near the coffin at funerals.
 Hence, it is known as the “funeral flower.”

 “This misrepresented flower has a bad rap because of its own strength – an intense, lingering fragrance.
 While its extracts are used widely in perfumery, the tuberose was pressed into service at funerals to camouflage unpleasant smells before dead bodies were embalmed.
 Today the tradition has died away but the flower is still associated with funerals.”

 Tuberose is commonly found at flower markets.
 And they are cheap, too.
 It does give a room a lasting pleasant, delicate fragrance and it’s perfectly fine to decorate your living room with some.
 It doesn’t carry a curse or anything.
 Just don’t place it in a hospital ward.

 Again, this is very much a western concept.
 So, go ahead and write your love sonnet with flowers.
 However, there are a few kinds of flowers that do not fare well in a romantic scenario, according to Thai culture.

 Jasmine is mostly for mothers.
-This sweet-scented flower symbolises motherly love, due to its milky white colour and delicate fragrance.
-Save it for your mom on 12 August to mark Thai National Mother’s Day.
+This sweet-scented flower symbolizes motherly love, due to its milky white color and delicate fragrance.
+Save it for your mom on August 12th to mark Thai National Mother’s Day.